 - Goal: We currently have about 1,800 patients waiting for primary care medical home appointments.
 It may be difficult for the patient to get a primary care appointment in a timely manner due to traditional office hours and the practice of medicine structured around the physician, not around the patient.
 In order to address this challenge, Public Hospital System A will redesign primary care to achieve increased efficiencies to maximize the capacity we already have.
 This plan seeks to build upon work we have started to standardize clinic-level data across Public Hospital System A so that we can better understand cycle time, wait times for primary care, and patient satisfaction.
 In order to do this, we propose to: (1) Build internal capacity with the resources we already have through implemented efficiencies that will reduce primary care cycle times, patient no-show rates, and days to third next available appointments; and (2) Implement the Patient Centered Scheduling Model so that patients can get in to see their primary care team when needed and when it is convenient for the patient to enable expanded access to primary care.
-Historically at Public Hospital System A, patient appointment "no-show" rates have been as high as 30%. - Expected Result: Patient "no-show" to appointment rate is less than 10% as a result of improved access when it is convenient for the patient, and due to establishing an ongoing relationship with his/her care team that reinforces continuity of care. - Relation to Category 3 Population-Focused Improvement: With increased access to primary care, patients are better able to receive preventive, primary and ongoing care, developing a continuity of care with their primary care team.
+Historically at Public Hospital System A, patient appointment "no-show" rates have been as high as 30%. - Expected Result:Patient "no-show" to appointment rate is less than 10% as a result of improved access when it is convenient for the patient, and due to establishing an ongoing relationship with his/her care team that reinforces continuity of care. - Relation to Category 3 Population-Focused Improvement: With increased access to primary care, patients are better able to receive preventive, primary and ongoing care, developing a continuity of care with their primary care team.

-Sample Project Milestones and Metrics Table: Primary Care Redesign Year 1 Year 2 ., Year 3 Year 4 Year 5 Related Projects 1.
-Milestone: Develop a pl build capacit primary care schedules, including use Patient Cente Scheduling M and resourcin training staff order to redu patient appointment show" rates Metric: Documentati the plan, incl workplan and timeframes. an to ty into team e of the ered Model ng and fin ice "no- ion of luding 2.
-Milestone: Achieve at least a 25% or lower patient noshow rate for primary care medical homes due to enhanced continuity of care and lasting relationships established between the provider and the patient Metric: No-show rate Number of patients who missed an appointment in a medical home session Denominator: Number of patients scheduled for each session 3.
-Milestone: Achieve at least a 12% or lower patient noshow rate for primary care medical homes Metric: No-show rate Number of patients who missed an appointment in a medical home session Denominator: Number of patients scheduled for each session 4.
-Milestone: Achieve at least a 10% or lower patient noshow rate for primary care medical homes • Metric: No-show rate • Numerator: Number of patients who missed an appointment in a medical home session • Denominator: Number of patients scheduled for each session 5.
-Milestone: Maintain 10% or lower patient noshow rate for primary care medical homes in order to demonstrate sustainability of the improvement for at least 4 consecutive quarters Metric: No-show rate Numerator: Number of patients who missed an appointment in a medical home session Denominator: Number of patients scheduled for each session Improve Preventive Screening Rates (Cat.
+Sample Project Milestones and Metrics Table: Primary Care Redesign Year 1 Year 2 Year 3 Year 4 Year 5 Related Projects 1.
+Milestone: Develop a plan to build capacity into primary care team schedules, including use of the Patient Centered Scheduling Model and resourcing and training staff in order to reduce patient appointment "no- show" rates • Metric: Documentation of the plan, including workplan and timeframes.
+2. Milestone: Achieved at least a 25% or lower patient noshow rate for primary care medical homes due to enhanced continuity of care and lasting relationships established between the provider and the patient Metric: No-show rate Numerator: Number of patients who missed an appointment in a medical home session Denominator: Number of patients scheduled for each session at least a 12% or lower patient no- show rate for primary care medical homes • Metric: No-show rate • Numerator: Number of patients who missed an appointment in a medical home session • Denominator: Number of patients scheduled for 4.
+Milestone: Achieve at least a 10% or lower patient noshow rate for primary care medical homes Metric: No-show rate Numerator: Number of patients who missed an appointment in a medical home session Denominator: Number of patients scheduled for each session 5.
+Milestone: Maintain 10% or lower patient no- show rate for primary care medical homes in order to demonstrate sustainability of the improvement for at least 4 consecutive quarters • Metric: No-show rate • Numerator: Number of patients who missed an appointment in a medical home session • Denominator: Number of patients scheduled for each session Improve Preventive Screening Rates (Cat.
 3) Improve Chronic Care Outcomes (Cat.
 3) Reduce Readmissions (Cat.
 3)